Akrista/linkedin-skill-assessments-quizzes/google-cloud-platform/gcp-quiz.md

 ## Google Cloud Platform (GCP)

 #### Q1.
 You want to schedule a cron job to send a message to a Cloud Pub/Sub topic hourly.
 What do you do?
-- [ ] Create a Cloud Function with a targer of HTTP
+- [ ] Create a Cloud Function with a target of HTTP
-- [ ] Create a Cloud Scheduler job with a targer of HTTP
+- [ ] Create a Cloud Scheduler job with a target of HTTP
-- [x] Create a Cloud Function with a targer of Cloud Pub/Sub
+- [x] Create a Cloud Function with a target of Cloud Pub/Sub
-- [ ] Create a Cloud Scheduler job with a targer of Cloud Pub/Sub
+- [ ] Create a Cloud Scheduler job with a target of Cloud Pub/Sub

 #### Q2.
 You want to set up a managed Apache Spark cluster.
 Which service do you configure?
 - [ ] Cloud Dataprep